The call for ABIF applications opens April 21.

 - lessons learned

-Indigenous Relations reserves the right to follow-up with the applicants to evaluate the project effectiveness, including discussions of best practices and progress.
+The Alberta government reserves the right to follow up with the applicants to evaluate the project effectiveness, including discussions of best practices and progress.

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)